Frank George Turner was born on Feb. 26, 1885 in Fayette County, PA, the son of George Washington and Mary Frances (White) Turner.

-The second horrible event of that year was when Frank himself was killed when the automobile in which he was a passenger collided with a truck the day before Christmas Eve 1946.
+The second horrible event of that year was when the 61-year-old Frank himself was killed when the automobile in which he was a passenger collided with a truck the day before Christmas Eve 1946.
 The accident occurred on U.S. Route 40 near Flint Rock Park, east of Uniontown, and made front-page headlines in the Connellsville Daily Courier.
 He was laid to rest at Bryner Ridge Cemetery, along the Farmington-Ohiopyle Road.

 Bertha outlived her husband by almost four decades.

 Grandchildren remember fondly that she always had homemade bread and gravy ready for visitors anytime they came.
 The Uniontown newspaper said she "was a life long resident of the area.
 She was a homemaker and was a member of the Lemont United Methodist Church."

 Bertha passed away on July 7, 1985, at the age of 95.
 She was interred beside her husband, and the words "23rd Psalm" were inscribed on the face of their grave marker.

 ~ Daughter Mary Louise (Turner) Dean ~Daughter Mary Louise Turner (1907-1946) was born in 1907.
 She married Charles William Dean Sr. (1900-1933), the son of Warren McEwen and Bessie (McNutt) Dean Sr. See their biography for more detail.

 ~ Son Warren Frank Turner ~

 Son Warren Frank Turner (1911-1992) was born on May 31, 1911 in Ohiopyle, Fayette County.